LucasDutraMendes/SQL/README.md

 This repository contains my SQL studies, exercises, and projects developed as part of my Data Engineering learning journey.

-The goal is not only to solve SQL problems but also to write clean, readable, and maintainable code following good development practices.
+The goal is not only to solve SQL problems but also to write clean, readable, maintainable, and efficient SQL code following industry best practices.

 ## Objectives

 - Develop strong SQL fundamentals.
+- Master SQL functions and data manipulation.
 - Learn advanced querying techniques.
 - Practice query optimization.
 - Build a professional SQL portfolio.